 Manage Intermittent FMLA Leave

-- Intermittent leave under the Family and Medical Leave Act (FMLA), or leave taken in separate blocks of time due to a single FMLA-qualifying reason (rather than in one long block of time), is one of the most challenging aspects of the administration of the FMLA.
+- Intermittent leave under the Family and Medical Leave Act (FMLA), or leave taken in separate blocks of time due to a single FMLA-qualifying reason (rather than in one long block of time), is one of the most challenging aspects of FMLA administration because it can be unpredictable, irregular and frequently abused.